morozoffnor/Manhunt-Minecraft-plugin/README.md

 Type `/manhunt victim` in chat to become the victim.
 Then `/manhunt start`.
 The rest of the players will become hunters.

 You can specify some things like `compassDelay` and `headStart`  via `/manhunt settings` before the game start.
+These values must be in seconds.